-The earthquake had cutoff the power supply needed to pump cooling water into the damaged reactors.
-A portion of the fuel rods which create heat through nuclear reaction was exposed due to the failure of the cooling system caused by the tsunami.
+The earthquake had cut off the power supply needed to pump cooling water into the damaged reactors.
+A portion of the fuel rods that create heat through nuclear reaction was exposed due to the failure of the cooling system caused by the tsunami.
 This failure resulted in nuclear explosion in the reactors.

 Efforts to cool the reactor vessels with seawater and boric acid failed.
-The evacuation zone around the nuclear complex was doubled from six to 12 miles and was further extended to 30km radius after the explosion of Unit 3.
+The evacuation zone around the nuclear complex was increased from 9km to 19km and was further extended to 30km radius after the explosion of Unit 3.

 The total installed capacity of the six boiling water reactor units is 4,696MW.
 Unit 1 has an installed capacity of 460MW, Units 2, 3, 4 and 5 each have 784MW capacity and Unit 6 is rated at 1,100MW.

 Units 1 to 5 are Mark I type while Unit 6 is a Mark II built with containment structures.
 All the reactors except Unit 3 continued using low enriched uranium (LEU).
 Unit 3 was being fed with mixed-oxide (MOX) fuel since September 2010.

 The Units 1-4 were disabled in April 2012, followed by the Units 5 and 6 in January 2014 in accordance with the Electric Utility Industry Law article 9.